linkedin/LiTr/README.md

 ## Acknowledgments

-* A huge thank you for [ypresto](https://github.com/ypresto/) for his [android-transcoder](https://github.com/ypresto/android-transcoder) project for his pioneering work, which inspired me to write LiTr
+* A huge thank you to [ypresto](https://github.com/ypresto/) for his pioneering work on [android-transcoder](https://github.com/ypresto/android-transcoder) project, which was an inspiration and heavy influence on LiTr
 * A thank you to Google's AOSP CTS team for writing Surface to Surface rendering implementation in OpenGL, which became a foundation for GlRenderer in LiTr
 * A shout out to my awesome colleagues Amita Sahasrabudhe, Long Peng and Keerthi Korrapati for contributions and code reviews
 * A shout out to our designer Mauroof Ahmed for giving LiTr a visual identity